ddabrowiecki/Tracker/README.md

 # Running Reddit Tracker Locally

+Fork the repo.

-Open two terminal windows.
+Open two terminal windows and cd to the root folder in both.
 In one, run the following commands:

 ```
 cd backend